anjumons/Assignment/README.md

 # Assignment
-An Angular application without using any external libraries
+An Angular application without using any external libraries for styling elements.